DeletedUser0x96/Project-Carthage/README.md

 # Project-Carthage
-Project Carthage is a Roblox Exploit that inspired by code lyoko
+Project Carthage is a Roblox Exploit that inspired by Code Lyoko

 nothing special yet.